 The last StudentSurvey.ie publication examining the impact of the survey results was in 2015, when the survey was only just taking root.
 You can download that report HERE.

 We are excited to see how far along the participating institutions have come in that time and to showcase this progress, creativity and collaboration.
-We are planning a multimedia showcase, including a published collection of case studies, an online platform, and the case studies will feature in the StudentSurvey.ie Practitioners Forum 2021 (being planned for early November but this has yet to be confirmed).
+We are planning a multimedia showcase, including a published collection of case studies, on the online platform being created for the Time Series Research results.

 Note: All group photos were taken before COVID-19 and the need for social distancing.